Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

 1. Observe the output as the code should run without error, displaying the contents of each review text file in the **reviews** folder.
 The application currently doesn't make use of Azure AI Translator.
 We'll fix that in the next procedure.

 ## Task 4: Detect language

+In this task you'll add language detection functionality to the client application that uses the Azure AI Translator service.

 Azure AI Translator can automatically detect the source language of text to be translated, but it also enables you to explicitly detect the language in which text is written.